Buy the coop before the Quail arrive – I repeat – buy the coop before the quail arrive!

 But here’s the thing, before you scoot off and spend the weekend building a Quail coop, the treated lumber, yes you need specially treated timber for outdoor use (but animal friendly), is actually more expensive than just buying a coop…seriously!

-Now you might think who cares, i’m doing this for the satisfaction of building something and atleast then, I know if it’s built right they will be safe.
+Now you might think who cares, I’m doing this for the satisfaction of building something and at least then, I know if it’s built right they will be safe.
 Good point and I would never stop anyone.

 But if it comes down to time and money in your pocket then check out the Omlet Range of Coops.
 And if saving time and money doesn’t sell you on buying a coop then the cleaning 100% will!